legend-hq/SwiftNumber/README.md

 ### <a name="pi">Calculating the Digits of π</a>

-Another fun activity to try with `BigInt`s is to generate the digits of π.
+Another fun activity to try with `SNumber`s is to generate the digits of π.
 Let's try implementing [Jeremy Gibbon's spigot algorithm][spigot].
 This is a rather slow algorithm as π-generators go, but it makes up for it with its grooviness
 factor: it's remarkably short, it only uses (big) integer arithmetic, and every iteration